Scholarships & Financial Aid for Study Abroad

 - Available to all majors

-Due to generous donations in support of education abroad, the Office of International Education has limited funds available for study abroad scholarships.
+Due to generous donations in support of education abroad, the Champlain Abroad office has limited funds available for study abroad scholarships.
 These scholarships are awarded based on academic merit and financial need.

-In order to apply, you must prepare a statement of need and submit it to the Office of International Education before the above-mentioned deadline.
-You can email the statement to Noah Goldblatt, the Director of Study Abroad.
+In order to apply, you must prepare a statement of need and submit it via your TerraDotta application by your application deadline.
 All scholarship applicants must meet the criteria below: